CEXT-Dan/PyRx/README.txt

 bindings for AutoCAD® ActiveX  2021-2024
 ActiveX bindings for BricsCAD  v24
+ActiveX bindings GstarCAD 2024
-** ActiveX bindings GstarCAD and ZwCAD are on the TODO list
+ActiveX bindings ZwCAD 2024

 uses wxPython for the GUI, Dialogs and CAdUiPalette wrapper